benschw/srv-lb/README.md

 (e.g. [consul](https://consul.io/) or [skyDNS](https://github.com/skynetservices/skydns))

-Selects a `SRV` record answer according to specified load balancer algorithm, then resolves its `A` record to an ip, and returns an `Address` structure:
+The library selects a `SRV` record answer according to specified load balancer algorithm, resolves its `A` record to an ip, and returns an `Address` structure:

 	type Address struct {
 		Address string